Bapppis/recall-dungeon/README.md

 - Procedurally loaded dungeon floors with fog-of-war (undiscovered tiles are hidden until explored)
 - Player vision range determines how much of the map is revealed
+- Creatures have multiple attacks that are decided semi-randomly via weighted randomness

 ### Creature System